f5devcentral/f5-bnk-nvidia-bf3-installations/README.md

 - Public Internet access from DPU and Ubuntu servers
 - DHCP service on mgmt network for DPU OOB port.
 The server and DPU IP addresses must be set in inventory/f5-bnk-cluster/hosts.yml
+- Valid NFS server and path, defined in hosts.yml
+- valid JWT token and f5-far-auth-key.tgz, defined in hosts.yml

 ## Deployment